 There are problems with the MLM business model (no business is perfect).

 - As already mentioned… the pricing.
 The profits you make must go to pay many levels of your upline… all the way to Youngevity’s owners and staff.

-This immediately puts MLM products at a pricing disadvantage, and despite the claims of better quality, superior distribution channels and smaller marketing budgets… in my experience, the products sold by network marketing companies cost more than an equivalent product you might be from a store.
+This immediately puts MLM products at a pricing disadvantage, and despite the claims of better quality, superior distribution channels and smaller marketing budgets, the products sold by network marketing companies in my experience cost more than an equivalent products you might buy from a store.

 - Recruiting people.
 Very few people like doing this.
 I know first hand (and you probably do as well) friendships and family relationships that have been ruined over the recruitment business model.

 And, as a result of the pyramid structured business model (which is nothing like a regular business which hires qualified people to market and sell their products), the unfortunate consequence is that only people at the top make real money.
 It's a cliche, but it's true.

 - Your business is not yours.
 Not really…You can spend years building an organization, but it will always belong to the owners (in this case Youngevity).